Call us FREE on

 • The transfer of land or property in exchange for payment

-What is the stamp duty for First-Time buyers?
+What is the stamp duty for First-Time buyers for properties purchased in England and Northern Ireland?

-First time buyers purchasing a residential property for £425,000 or less will pay no Stamp Duty Land Tax (SDLT).
-This applies to purchases after 23 September 2022.
+First time buyers purchasing a residential property for £300,000 or less will pay no Stamp Duty Land Tax (SDLT).
 This includes those purchasing their first home through an approved shared ownership scheme.

 This measure only applies to England and Northern Ireland and does not apply to Scotland or Wales.